h2oai/h2ogpt/docs/FAQ.md

 demo.launch(ssl_verify=False, ssl_keyfile='private_key.pem', ssl_certfile='cert.pem', share=False)
 ```
 The key and cert files are passed to the server, with `ssl_verify=False` to avoid asking a known source to verify.
-This is required to have http but allow the server to talk to itself and via the UI in the browser.
+This is required to have https but allow the server to talk to itself and via the UI in the browser.
 The browser will warn about ssl key not being verified, just proceed anyways.

 Then the client needs to also not verify when talking to the server running https, which gradio client does not handle itself.
 One can use a context manager as follows:
 ```python